Getting started

 - Final Monthly Income — the income level at the end of the rampdown.

-The template creates overrides that reduce income evenly over the specified number of years from your current income down to the final amount.
+The template creates adjustments that reduce income evenly over the specified number of years from your current income down to the final amount.

 - Start Reducing at Age — when to begin reducing expenses (30–100).